bbejeck/KafkaStreamsInAction2ndEdition/README.md

 ## Chapter 6

 Chapter 6 starts the coverage of Kafka Streams.
-There are server sample applications demonstrating the core principals covered in chapter 6.
+There are several sample applications demonstrating the core principals covered in chapter 6.
 Currently, there aren't any tests, but I'll get those done soon.

 **FOR ALL THE EXAMPLES YOU"LL NEED TO MAKE SURE TO RUN `docker-compose up -d` BEFOREHAND SO YOU"LL HAVE A LIVE BROKER FOR KAFKA STREAMS TO CONNECT TO**